carykh/alignedCelebFaces/README.md

 python3 code/final_face_slider_tool.py

 ```
+# Controls:
+Click on buttons and drag on sliders.
+Use the scroll wheel with your mouse over a PCA box for more fine-tuned control of the component.
+Use the scroll wheel with your mouse away from the the PCA boxes to navigate around the full 300-PCA list.

 ## How to add images
 Add your `.jpg` or `.png` images to the `/extra_images` folder and then run